off

 “My sacrifice, O God, is a broken spirit; a broken and contrite heart you, God, will not despise.”
 Psalm 51:17

-As I reflect on this Scripture I know that God wants first and foremost true contrition for our sins, but how do we arrive at this place of true contrition?
-Well I think it takes a real hard look at our lives, the choices we are making, the choices we are not making.
+As I reflect on this Scripture I know that what God wants first and foremost is true contrition for our sins, but how do we arrive at this place of true contrition?
+Well I think it takes a real hard look at our lives, at the choices we are making, at the choices we are not making.
 We need to reflect on our priorities, our relationships, our attitudes etc.

-Food for thought: Consider creating some really special time with God in the next 40 days.
+Consider creating some really special quiet time with God in the next 40 days.
 Put that time on your calendar.
 Anticipate it and treasure it.
 Have a heart-to-heart with Jesus and trust that He will speak to you through the power of your conscience, through the power of the Holy Spirit living within you.
 During this time meditate on His Passion, for there is no greater way to understand how much He loves you.
 See Him dying on the Cross for you and ask yourself is my life giving Jesus glory?
 Am I listening to His inspiration or am I listening to my own desires?
 Am I living to do His will or my will?